Take a tour…on the road or from your armchair

 A small English-style barn with vertical board- and- batten siding, built c 1850.
 Caleb Garfield arrived in 1803 and his son, Sydney Garfield, who inherited the farm in 1864, was a dealer in horses, and did mixed farming.

-This early 1800’s remodeled barn has hand-hewn posts and beams & was moved from the area of the Daniel Fisher farm (to the north on Back Windham Road).
 This barn burned on October 14, 2015.
+It was an early 1800’s remodeled barn with hand-hewn posts and beams & was moved from the area of the Daniel Fisher farm (to the north on Back Windham Road).
 Emus used to roam the farmyard.

 Two small English barns (c 1890’s) were joined in 1936 and a garage added at the left.
 Two horses and a cow were pastured here during the summers in the 1940’s and 50’s.
 Cider-making was done in the basement.